So, Dear Reader, remember when I admitted that I was kind of a jerk and semi-sure that I might in fact be evil?

-“She didn’t mean it,” Brian said, reciting the line that he’d been forced to use since she’d learned to talk and making her once again wonder why she couldn’t keep her mouth shut sometimes.
+“She didn’t mean it,” Brian said, reciting the line that he’d been forced to use since she’d learned to talk and making her once again wonder why she couldn’t learn to keep her mouth shut.

-“Let’s go,” Brian said, wrapping his large arm around her shoulders, he dragged her out of the room before she could open her mouth and say something to make this worse.
+“Let’s go,” Brian said, wrapping his large arm around her shoulders and dragged her out of the room before she could open her mouth and say something to make this worse.

 Not that she was sure that was even humanly possible at this point.

-“Kelsey,” he said, with a pained groan as he lead her towards the cafeteria, “what did we talk about?”
+“Kelsey,” he said, with a pained groan as he led her towards the cafeteria, “what did we talk about?”

-“Many things,” she mumbled pathetically when she saw who was waiting in the hallway for them.
+“Many things,” she mumbled pathetically when she saw who was waiting for them in the hallway.

-Jaxon Turner, her brother’s best friend, the school’s bad boy, breaker of hearts and her self-appointed babysitter.
+Reed Lawson, her brother’s best friend, the school’s bad boy, breaker of hearts, and her self-appointed babysitter.

 “You find her in time?”
-Jaxon asked as he pushed away from the lockers and joined them, making her hate him even more than she already did.
+Reed asked, as he pushed away from the lockers and joined them, making her hate him even more than she already did.

 It didn’t matter that he’d saved her from an angry crowd determined to get their revenge, she hated him, always had and always would.

-“Yeah, thanks, man,” Brian said as Kelsey grumbled a “See you later,” and ducked out of his reach and hurried towards the cafeteria before she had to listen to the jerk start ranting about how she had no business in high school.
+“Yeah, thanks, man,” Brian said as Kelsey grumbled a “See you later,” and ducked out of his reach.
+She hurried towards the cafeteria before she had to listen to the jerk ranting about how she had no business being in high school.

 © Rerum Industries, Inc. 2017.
 All Rights Reserved.